time-in-translation/preprocess-corpora/README.md

 # preprocess-corpora

-Python script to preprocess raw text.
+Python script to preprocess raw text and then to tokenize and tag the text in the [XML format used in OPUS](http://opus.nlpl.eu/).
 Requires Python 3.

 ## Usage